rlarkin01/migrate-platfrom/README.md

 A proof of concept usage of the [Veracode APIs](https://docs.veracode.com/r/Veracode_APIs) to move the Application Profiles and Teams in a Commercial Platfrom account into the FedRAMPed Veracode Platform.
 Written in Python using an amended [veracode-api-py](https://github.com/veracode/veracode-api-py) library.

-This script assumes and has only been created to move profiles from a Commercial account into a FedRAMP location.
-It could concuptually work in reverse with minimal tweaking and testing that has not yet been done.

 ## Setup

 This script uses [Python](https://www.python.org).
 Ensure you have python installed.
 Clone or download/unzip this repo into a folder and then install the dependencies for this project: